-We have so many soap tutorials to get started making a batch of soap right away, but have you considered experimenting a little?
+We have a lot of soap tutorials to get started making a batch of DIY soap right away, but have you considered experimenting a little?
 Working with SAP values for your lye soap recipes and calculating the amount of water required may seem a little complicated at first glance but it really isn’t.

 Working Your Lye Soap Recipes